Course Enrollment and Schedule Change Procedures

 A student may petition to withdraw from a course because a serious illness or other personal circumstance beyond the student's control has prevented him or her from meeting the requirements of his or her courses.
 If approved, this will appear as a "WI" (withdrawal because of illness or incapacity) on the student's transcript.
 The student should consult with the instructor of the course, their faculty advisor and the Dean for Academic Advising and Support.
 The petition will be reviewed by the Committee on Academic Standards.
 Students eligible for WI are exempted from payment of a late fee.

 A student may withdraw late from a course and drop below 1.75 units one time only.
 Students may withdraw late (WL) from a year long course during the first semester only.
 Students may not withdraw late from the second half of a year long course.
 A "WL" (withdraw late) will be recorded on the student's transcript.
 A student may use this option even if it leaves the student below 1.75 units, with the understanding that the WL may not be used if it will leave the student enrolled in less than 1.50 units for the semester.
-In addition, student must still accumulate 16.00 units to graduate and seniors must complete their 3.50 unit annual minimum enrollment after using the WL Use of the WL must be discussed with the student's instructor, the faculty advisor, and the dean for academic advising before a decision is made to use the option.
+In addition, students must still accumulate 16.00 units to graduate and seniors must complete their 3.50 unit annual minimum enrollment after using the WL Use of the WL must be discussed with the student's instructor, the faculty advisor, and the dean for academic advising before a decision is made to use the option.
 Students are expected to continue to attend class and participate until the required signatures are obtained and the WL form is submitted to the Office of the Registrar.
 Students should obtain signatures in the following order: course instructor, faculty advisor, and dean for academic advising.
 This option must be exercised before 4:30 on the last day of classes for the semester.

 Students may not withdraw from a course where Academic Infractions Board sanctions are pending or have been imposed.
 Similarly, students may not withdraw from a class after they have been expelled from the class and the "X" grade has been submitted.